Fanipal: Transportation

-Fanipal has a station on the Brest-Moscow railroad.
-Fanipal is situated near the M-1 (E-30) highway, which runs from Brest to Moscow through Minsk (Brest-Minsk-Moscow).
-Fanipal is well connected with Minsk, Dzyarzhynsk, and all of Belarus as well as other nations via the Minsk and M-1 Highways.
+Fanipol has a station on the Brest-Moscow railroad.
+Fanipol is situated near the M-1 (E-30) highway, which runs from Brest to Moscow through Minsk (Brest-Minsk-Moscow).
+Fanipol is well connected with Minsk, Dzyarzhynsk, and all of Belarus as well as other nations via the Minsk and M-1 Highways.

 Industry

-Fanipal's industry began in the 1960s, leading to rapid growth of the city.
+Fanipol's industry began in the 1960s, leading to rapid growth of the city.